-The “Gathering of Names” of the Jewish Children, women and men of Austria who were murdered in the Shoah, was begun in 1995 as a Government Project, in accordance to a directive by the then Prime Minister Dr. Franz Vranitzky and the Deputy Prime Minister Dr. Erhard Busek.
+The “Namentliche Erfassung” (Gathering of Names) of the Jewish children, women and men of Austria who were murdered in the Shoah, was begun in 1995 as a Government Project, in accordance to a directive by the then Chancellor of Austria Dr. Franz Vranitzky and the Deputy Chancellor Dr. Erhard Busek.

-The Research efforts were conducted by a historical institute known as the Documentations Archive of the Austrian Resistance (DÖW).
-After twelve years of intensive, dedicated activity, the DÖW Data Base of Shoah Victims contains over 64,000 Names.
-The fate of a further 1,000 is known but their Names have been lost.
+The Research efforts were conducted by an historical institute known as the Documentations Archive of the Austrian Resistance (DÖW).
+After fifteen years of intensive, dedicated activity, the DÖW Data Base of Shoah Victims contains over 64,000 Names.
+The DÖW knows that a further 1,000 people were murdered, but their Names have been lost.

 FAMILY NAME, First Name, Year of Birth.